U.S. VC Process for Indian Startups

 The Venture Capital Closing Procedure

-Typically, and regardless of geographical location, the startup’s lawyer will draft all of the documents for the financing (these documents are to be discussed in more detail later on) as well as create a pro forma for the round.
-Although in India, it is sometimes customary that the investors’ counsel drafts the documents.
+Typically (regardless of geography), the startup’s lawyer drafts the financing documents (discussed in more detail below) and prepares a pro forma for the round.
+In India, however, it is sometimes customary for investors’ counsel to take the first pass at drafting.

 The Venture Capital Transaction Documents

-The actual documents used, as well as their forms and language, will vary by financing.
-Our goal with this section is to give a general and brief overview of what we like to call the “transaction documents” so that you have an idea of what you are getting yourself and your startup into.
-For the most part, but, there is some degree of uniformity because the transaction documents used in India-based venture capital financings, like their counterparts in the US, are usually derived from the National Venture Capital Association (NVCA) legal documents.
+The forms and language of the documents will vary by financing.
+The goal of this section is to provide a brief overview of the main “transaction documents,” so you have a practical sense of what you and your startup are signing up for.
+While there are differences deal to deal, there is also meaningful standardization: India-based venture financings, like their counterparts in the US, often draw from the National Venture Capital Association (NVCA) model documents.

-1. Stock Purchase Agreement (SPA): This is the main document of the venture capital financing): As the name implies, this is the document by which the shares are actually purchased.
-The SPA includes terms such as: the price, number and class of shares purchased, the representations and warranties of the startup and most of the time the founders (as well as the investors) and the conditions to close.
+Stock Purchase Agreement (SPA): This is the primary agreement for the financing.
+As the name implies, it is the document under which the shares are purchased.
+The SPA typically covers the purchase price, the number and class of shares sold, representations and warranties by the company (and often founders) and by the investors, and the conditions to closing.

-A couple of additional things to note regarding the SPA: (i) if you have convertible debt, the holders of said convertible debt will also be a party to the SPA as well and will use their outstanding debt to purchase the shares at this financing, (ii) conditions to closing here are usually longer and more detailed than in US venture capital financings, although it doesn’t technically lengthen the process and (iii) because the company is de facto international, there’s usually more representations and warranties about FCPA and other international issues.
+A few additional notes regarding the SPA: (i) if the company has convertible debt, the holders are often parties to the SPA and apply their outstanding debt to purchase shares in the round; (ii) conditions to closing in India-based deals can be more detailed than in typical US financings, even if they do not always lengthen the overall timeline; and (iii) where the company is effectively international, there are often additional representations and warranties on topics such as FCPA and other cross-border compliance issues.

-2. Restated Certificate of Incorporation (COI): The restated COI the only document that is actually filed with the secretary of state.
-The different economic and control rights of the respective classes and/or series of shares will be set forth here.
-Thus, your COI which might have been 2 pages upon incorporation can end up being 20+ pages now.
+Amended and Restated Certificate of Incorporation (COI): The amended and restated COI is typically the only primary transaction document that is filed with the secretary of state.
+The economic and control rights of the different classes and series of shares are set forth here.
+As a result, a COI that might have been two pages at incorporation can become 20+ pages after a preferred stock financing.

-Perhaps the most important, or at least the most discussed and negotiated, part of the COI is the liquidation preference.
-Basically, the liquidation preference provides downside protection for the investors.
-For example, if the company sells for a price at or near the total money put into the company by the investors, they will just get their money back and the rest of the stockholders will get nothing.
-On the other hand, if the company has a very successful sale, then the investors will generally forgo their liquidation preference in order to take just their pro rata amount of the sale.
+Perhaps the most important (or at least the most negotiated) part of the COI is the liquidation preference.
+In simple terms, the liquidation preference provides downside protection.
+For example, if the company sells for an amount at or near the total capital invested, investors may receive their money back first and the remaining stockholders may receive little or nothing.
+If the company has a strong exit, investors will typically convert and take their pro rata share instead of a preference payout.

-The COI will usually also contain protective provisions or, in other words, actions that will require investor approval.
-These generally include, but are definitely not limited to: (i) authorizing additional stock, (ii) changing the rights of the stock held by the investors, (iii) consummating a liquidation event, (iv) changing the authorized number of directors or (v) paying or declaring any dividends.
+The COI will also usually include protective provisions (actions that require investor approval).
+These commonly include: (i) authorizing additional shares, (ii) changing the rights of investor-held stock, (iii) approving a liquidation event, (iv) changing the authorized number of directors, and (v) declaring or paying dividends.
+This list is not exhaustive.

-3. Investors’ Rights Agreement (IRA): The IRA deals with additional rights of the investors that aren’t set forth in the Restated Certificate.
-Some of the main additional rights are: (i) information rights (financial statements, inspection, etc.), (ii) board observer rights, (iii) preemptive rights (iv) and registration rights.
-The IRA may also include some post-financing covenants that deal with FCPA compliance, insurance, employee agreements and stock grants, and director indemnification.
+Investors’ Rights Agreement (IRA): The IRA covers investor rights that are not set forth in the COI.
+Common provisions include: (i) information rights (financial statements, inspection rights, etc.), (ii) board observer rights, (iii) preemptive rights, and (iv) registration rights.
+The IRA may also include post-financing covenants covering topics such as compliance (including FCPA), insurance, employee agreements and equity grants, and director indemnification.

 The Venture Capital Ancillary Documents

-2. Consent of the Stockholders: Similar to the consent of the board, you will see the consent of the stockholders in every transaction.
+Consent of the Stockholders: Similar to the consent of the board, you will see the consent of the stockholders in every transaction.
 Again, this is a summary of the transaction but it is generally shorter than the consent of the board because the approval of the stockholders is not required for every single part of the transaction.
 Again, this is in place of a physical meeting of the stockholders.
-At a minimum, the stockholders’ consent will approve: (i) the restated certificate, (ii) the financing (typically), (iii) the indemnification agreements, and (iv) any increase to the option pool.
+At a minimum, the stockholders’ consent will approve: (i) the amended and restated certificate of incorporation, (ii) the financing (typically), (iii) the indemnification agreements, and (iv) any increase to the option pool.

 Conclusion